ridhimrastogi/Alfred/DESIGN.md

   - **Alternative Flows**:

     - Alfred, being a dialog system, asks user for the file name if the user did not specify it in the first instruction.
-    - If the user is not correctly configured, Alfred will ask him to do so.
+    - If the user is not correctly configured, Alfred will prompt user to do so.

  #### 1B.
 Create a file on google drive and share it with other users